Oh, that’s too bad. It’s annoying that it doesn’t give you more information.

 Sure, I agree with that.
 The printing step we already have.
 It is printed on the screen right now; you should be able to find it once you have an MR and a service running (e.g. MR a and Svc a1), and send a message from the service to the MR (use h for a help message to see how to do this).

-I guess it would be good to do a git pull and opam install --deps-only --with-test . in the upsycle-router directory, to be sure that h works.
+I guess it would be good to do a git pull and opam install --deps-only --with-test .

 The body of the message can be seen in the screen of the MR.